ithirzty/alois-live-js-api/README.md

 ```

 ### ``getViewsLive(username, callback)``
-* username: type:string, usage: username whose stream current number of viewers as to be fetched.
+* username: type: string, usage: username whose stream current number of viewers as to be fetched.
-* callback: type:function, usage: function to which the live number of views is passed.
+* callback: type: function, usage: function to which the live number of views is passed.
 ##### Exemple:
 ```js
 getViewsLive('aloisxyz', function(views){